MicrosoftDocs/visualstudio-docs/docs/javascript/unit-testing-javascript-with-visual-studio.md

 # Unit testing JavaScript and TypeScript in Visual Studio

-The Node.js Tools For Visual Studio allow you to write and run unit tests using some of the more popular JavaScript frameworks without the need to switch to a command prompt.
+You can write and run unit tests in Visual Studio using some of the more popular JavaScript frameworks without the need to switch to a command prompt.
+Both Node.js and ASP.NET Core projects are supported.

 The supported frameworks are:
 * Mocha ([mochajs.org](https://mochajs.org/))